Chapter 1: Prologue: He Refuses To Bend, He Refuses To Crawl

 PLISETSKY VS. CHULANONT: ARE THEY THE NEXT KATSUKI-NIKIFOROV RIVALRY?

-The press were having a field day.
+The press was having a field day.

 They weren’t as focused on the Four Continents Podium Scandal as Viktor had thought they would have been.
 This did not bode well for them, especially Yuri.